SELECT clause (JPQL / Criteria API)

 SELECT c.name, c.capital.name FROM Country AS c

-The result list of this query contains Object[] elements, one per result.
-The length of each result Object[] element is 2.
-The first array cell contains the country name (c.name) and the second array cell contains the capital city name (c.capital.name).
+The result list of this query contains Object[] elements, one for each result row.
+Each array contains two elements: the first is the country name (c.name), and the second is the capital city name (c.capital.name).

-The following code demonstrates running this query and processing the results:
+The following code demonstrates how to run this query and process the results:

-As an alternative to representing compound results by Object arrays, JPA supports using custom result classes and result constructor expressions.
+As an alternative to representing compound results with Object arrays, JPA supports using custom result classes and result constructor expressions.

 The fully qualified name of the result class is specified in a NEW expression, as follows:

-This query is identical to the previous query above except that now the result list contains CountryAndCapital instances rather than Object[] elements.
+This query is identical to the previous one, except that the result list contains CountryAndCapital instances instead of Object[] elements.

 The result class must have a compatible constructor that matches the SELECT result expressions, as follows:

 Any class with a compatible constructor can be used as a result class.
-It could be a JPA managed class (e.g. an entity class) but it could also be a lightweight 'transfer' class that is only used for collecting and processing query results.
+It can be a JPA-managed class (for example, an entity class) or a lightweight "transfer" class that is used only for collecting and processing query results.

-If an entity class is used as a result class, the result entity objects are created in the NEW state, which means that they are not managed.
-Such entity objects are missing the JPA functionality of managed entity objects (e.g. transparent navigation and transparent update detection), but they are more lightweight, they are built faster and they consume less memory.
+If an entity class is used as a result class, the result entities are created in the NEW state, which means that they are not managed.
+Such entities lack the JPA functionality of managed entities (for example, transparent navigation and transparent update detection), but they are more lightweight, are built faster, and consume less memory.

 SELECT DISTINCT